 Writing a Mother’s Day Gift Guide is probably the most bloggery-blog thing I’ve ever done.
 But I was sat feeding Eli dinner, and was thinking about how shit Mother’s Day can be when your baby (or child) isn’t with you anymore.
 I remember feeling in such a messed up placed especially on our first Mothers Day after Leo died – it was about eight weeks or so after, and there is a lot of confusion over your identity at that point.
 I wrote about it back then.

-Last year for Mother’s Day I was pregnant with Eli, and a year out from our loss of Leo we were able to sit a little more comfortably with the ‘celebration’ of our bittersweet motherhood – we had achieved so much, and we were still mothers after all.
+The next year for Mother’s Day I was pregnant with Eli, and a year out from our loss of Leo we were able to sit a little more comfortably with the ‘celebration’ of our bittersweet motherhood – we had achieved so much, and we were still mothers after all.
 We actually went for Afternoon Tea on mothers day – that felt a little courageous!
 But it was deserved.

 So this is a guide for Mothers’ Day gifts, or gifts for any day, for the bereaved.
 If you have a friend or family member who has lost a child, or you are bereaved yourself and fancy treating yourself, these are some of my favourite shops or gifts, with an extra layer of poignancy to them.

 If you know of other places, please share the info in the link.
 Buying things for Leo was and still is such a comfort.

 First up, will be the fantastic Murray and Me – Selina started Murray and Me about a year ago, and makes stunning pieces to personalise.
 I love the simplicity and delicacy of her necklaces, and an added bonus is the £1 donation to Tommy’s.
 Murray and Me was created out of the love that Selina has for her daughter Lexi, who was born sleeping on the 25th November 2015, so you can be sure that any piece ordered is made with true understanding and love.
 You can also follow Selina on Instagram here.